cloudogu/sonar-cas-plugin/docs/architecture_en.md

 For many versions SonarQube already recognizes the authentication realm based on the realm identifier in the login URL `http://sonar.server.com/sessions/init/${realm}` and selects a matching identity provider based on that.
 Instead of the `cas` realm (`.../sessions/init/cas`), the Sonar CAS plugin now listens for URLs for the `sonarqube` realm (`.../sessions/init/sonarqube`) and handles web requests here as before (see section "Local Login and Single Sign-on (SSO)").

 By identifying the Sonar CAS plugin as `sonarqube`, validation errors for duplicate email addresses or logins are now bypassed.
 This re-enables REST requests via Basic Authentication.
+Consequently, user accounts will miss the CAS identity provider mark in SonarQube's user overview even though they were replicated by Sonar-CAS-Plugin.

 Authentication via local user or token are not affected and can be used as usual.
 See also SonarSource's recommendation on [local users for Sonar scanners](https://docs.sonarqube.org/latest/instance-administration/delegated-auth/).